sensu/sensu-docs/content/sensu-go/5.21/platforms.md

 Sensu binary-only distributions for Windows are available for the architectures listed in the table below.

+We support Windows 7 and later and Windows Server 2008R2 and later for binary distributions.

 {{% notice note %}}
 **NOTE**: The Windows binary distributions include only the Sensu agent and sensuctl CLI.
 {{% /notice %}}